Byenna/Ninja-Vue/README.md

 The upcomming tutorial I try to do without the CLI

 #21
-I will set up an root component with three subcomponents containing the heather, footer and a list.
+- I will set up an root component with three subcomponents containing the heather, footer and a list.

+- I will add the styles from Shaun to the headscomponent

+- Then I add a p tag in the footscomponent and render copywright data dynamically.
+And style it a bit.

+- Next I will add content to the ninjascomponent.
+The contend will be a sort of GRID of ninjas and each ninja is going to be a box.
+When you select the box you get information of that ninja.

+1 paste the data from the github in the ninjascomponent 2 in the template of the ninjascompinent I will make a div with an id of ninjas.
+Inside this div I make a ul element.
+3 use v-for to cycle through each on of the ninjas.
+Output it in a list 4 also add a clickevent in this list with a negation operater (ninja.show=!ninja.show) 5 put a h2 in this li tag and print the name (ninja.name) 6 print the speciality in a h3 element and add a v-show directive and set it equal to the show property 7 paste the style out of the github repo